 ~minus 5 points for more than 10 spelling/grammar mistakes

 Each week students will need to complete a chapter quiz.
-These are open book and contained within the study site that accompanies your textbook.
+These are open book.
 Please see foxtale for specific quiz assignments.

 There will be in class activities and occasional films that students must watch before class.
 Please see foxtale for dates and instructions.